Scrimba Backend Developer Path

 Choose this if

-You can ship UI and now want routes, SQL, and hosting without sitting through the whole Frontend arc again.
+You can already ship a UI and now want routes, SQL, hosting, and a baseline of security without sitting through the whole Frontend arc again.
 Want zero-to-hero in one subscription?
-That’s Fullstack.
+That is Fullstack.
+Want a non-JS backend like Python or Java?
+Scrimba is not that platform.

 Related pages